Min Ko Naing

 Paw Oo Tun (ပေါ်ဦးထွန်း /my/; born 18 October 1962), better known by his alias Min Ko Naing (မင်းကိုနိုင် /my/, lit. "conqueror of kings"), is a leading democracy activist and dissident from Myanmar.
 He has spent most of the years since 1988 imprisoned by the state for his opposition activities.
-The New York Times has described him as Burma's "most influential opposition figure after Daw Aung San Suu Kyi".
+The New York Times has described him as Burma's "most influential opposition figure after Aung San Suu Kyi".

 Early life/student years

 Min Ko Naing was born in Yangon, the third son of Thet Nyunt and Hla Kyi, a couple from Mudon in Mon State.
 He has three sisters: Kyi Kyi Nyunt, Ye Ye Nyunt, and Thadar Nyunt.
 His parents are of ethnic Mon people but Min Ko Naing has only a smattering of Mon language.
 He has remained involved in the Yangon's Mon community, serving a speaker on the annual Mon National Day.

 Min Ko Naing began his undergrad study at the Rangoon Arts and Science University in the mid-1980s where he majored in Zoology.
 During his student years, he was an active member of the arts club, where he enjoyed reading, writing poems and drawing cartoons, especially satirical ones.
 According to classmates, Min Ko Naing was a member of a performance troupe that took part in the traditional Than Gyat competition during Thingyan (Burma's annual Water Festival) in April.
 Taking the name "Goat-Mouth and Spirit-Eye", the troupe performed satirical plays and sketches satirizing Burma's military government and the lack of freedom and democracy.
 Though the troupe was popular, it also attracted the attention of Burmese Military Intelligence agents, who began to track Min Ko Naing's movements.
 Despite the illegality of forming student unions in Burma, Min Ko Naing and other students formed clandestine study groups to discuss Burma's political situation, which grew into a secret student union.